-Program Title: Agribusiness Management
+Program Title: CIP Number: Agribusiness Management 1101010100

-CIP Number: 1101010100

-Program Length: 60 credit hours (primary) / 63 credit hours (secondary)
+Program Length: SOC Code(s): 60 credit hours

 to Rule 6A-14.030 (4), F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) e.
 At the completion of this program, the student will be able to:

 01.0 Obtain and dispose of an agricultural enterprise.
 The student will be able to:

 01.01 Develop plan for type and size of agricultural enterprise.

 01.02 Obtain title to real estate.

 01.03 Complete farm rental/lease Agreement.

 01.04 Purchase building insurance.

 01.05 Purchase liability insurance.

 01.06 Transfer agribusiness ownership.

 02.0 Prepare and administer an agricultural oriented plan.
 The student will be able to:

 02.01 Prepare land development plan.

 02.02 Prepare agricultural plan in one of the following: crop or product program, irrigation, fertilization, pesticide, plant.

 02.03 Enroll in Agricultural Stabilization Conservation Service Program if applicable.

 02.04 Enroll in and review Soil Conservation Service Practices if applicable.

 02.05 Contract for custom services.

 02.06 Develop plan for purchase and operation of irrigation system.

 02.07 Develop fertilization plan.

 02.08 Develop pesticide plan.

 02.09 Develop plan to meet seed/plant needs.